stefano-belloro/storage-watcher/README.md

 This is a static front-end web application.
 Even though it does not contain server-side scripts, it needs to be loaded in the context of a web domain in order to function.

 ## How to run it
-Simply upload the content of this project to a web server of your choice.
+Upload the content of this project to a web server of your choice.
 Alternatively, simply navigate to https://s3-eu-west-1.amazonaws.com/storage-watcher/index.html